lunovanas/english-for-designers/06-storytelling/index.md

 Most well-developed career assessment tests try to determine a person's thinking style and use it as a basis for providing career advice.
 There are such types of thinking:

-•	Analytical: People with this type of thinking style are rational, detail-oriented, and methodical.
+•	**Analytical**: People with this type of thinking style are rational, detail-oriented, and methodical.
 They are good at mathematics, logic, and abstract concepts.
-•	Humanitarian: People with this type of thinking style are empathetic, able to find common ground with others, and understand other points of view.
+•	**Humanitarian**: People with this type of thinking style are empathetic, able to find common ground with others, and understand other points of view.
 They are interested in psychology and literature and have an aptitude for foreign languages, history, and social studies.
 They work well with texts and people.
-•	Practical: People with this type of thinking style can find practical applications for everything around them.
+•	**Practical**: People with this type of thinking style can find practical applications for everything around them.
 They quickly adapt to changing conditions and enjoy working with their hands, creating or fixing things.
-•	Artistic-imaginative: People with this type of thinking style have developed imagination and creative abilities.
+•	**Artistic-imaginative**: People with this type of thinking style have developed imagination and creative abilities.
 They often have a passion for drawing, singing, and dancing.

 And do you know what I think?
 I think that a graphic designer is right here!

 Let me explain.
 Once upon a time, there was a girl.
 From the childhood she has been interested in arts.
 All her hobbies revolved around drawing, dancing, and acting.
+She chose the secondary school with a focus on arts.
 But when she went to galleries, workshops, or lectures, she had a feeling her thinking was not artistic enough.
-The true art was too non-utilitarian for her to want to do it.
+Or that the thinking is not _just_ artistic.
+The true art was too non-practical for her to want to do it.
+And she desided to try something else.
 Some time later she went here.
 Absolving of 7 types of mathematics, different approaches to programming, few programming languages… After graduating high school, she had a feeling her thinking is not analytical enough.
 And she quit.
 To start almost from scratch.
 With no experience and no education in the field, she came to marketing.
 So what.
 In three years it will change anyway (spoiler).